achiwa912/daemonlord/README.md

     	 | |   8 plate mail                  750      |         |
     	 | |   9 plate +1                   1500      |         |

 Oops, he doesn't have the money.
 But, no worries, you can pay as the party.
-Type `y`.
-This way, you don't have to pool gold to the current shopper anymore.
+Type `y` to the question "Will someone else pay? (y/n)".
+This way, you don't have to pool gold first to the current shopper anymore.

 Tip: Recommended shopping list:

--   fighters - long sword, chain mail, large shield
+-   fighter - long sword, chain mail, large shield
 -   thief - sling
 -   priest - sling (if you can still afford it)
 -   mage - (nothing)

+Basically, the front (ie, the first three) members should equip heavily because monsters mostly aim at front members when physically attack.
+Short-range wepons can't be used by the 4th to 6th members.

 sling is a long-range weapon that everyone can use.
 You can't expect much from sling and its damage is at best 1 or 2, but better than nothing.
+Long-ranged weapons tend to be less powerful and more expensive than short-range ones.

-<a id="orgf5d5d69"></a>
+<a id="orge1efb02"></a>

 ### Equip

 You can equip items at Hawthorne Tavern or while camping in the dungeon.
 Let's go to Hawthorne Tavern.

-At Hatthorne Tavern, choose `i)nspect` > `i)tems` > item number > `e)quip` .
+At Hatthorne Tavern, first `i)nspect` a character and then choose `i)tems` > item number > `e)quip` .

     daemon lord - dl - [hawthorne_tavern] floor:?? (???/???)